 However, other piano manufacturers very clearly and intentionally have encoded information into their piano model designations that are meant to identify a piano’s type and size, that is, if you know what to look for.
 Two good examples from which to segue from Steinway would be Steinway’s two subsidiary lines, the Boston (made in Japan by Kawai) and the Essex (made in China by Pearl River).
 Even though their parent company is Steinway, an American manufacturer, their model designations follow the pattern of many Asian manufacturers.
 Many Asian piano manufacturers use model designations that include 2 or 3 letters, a hyphen, and 2 or 3 numbers (e.g., ABC-123).
 Usually, the letters indicate the piano’s type, while the numbers indicate its size in centimeters.

 (It should be mentioned that a piano’s size is always measured in the direction in which the strings are strung; top to bottom for uprights and front to back for grands)

-So, Boston upright pianos have a model designation that begins with UP (upright piano), while grand piano model designations begin with GP (grand piano).
+Thus, Boston upright pianos have a model designation that begins with UP (upright piano), while grand piano model designations begin with GP (grand piano).
 Following these prefixes (and a hyphen) are three numbers indicating the size in centimeters.
-For example, a Boston model UP-132 indicates an upright piano that is 132 cm tall (52-inches), and a Boston model, GP-193 indicates a grand piano that is 193 cm long (6’4″).
+For example, a Boston model UP-132 indicates an upright piano that is 132 cm tall (52 inches), and a Boston model, GP-193 indicates a grand piano that is 193 cm long (6’4″).
 Makes sense?